zerolagtime/linux-audit-reporting/README.md

   the AU-2 requirements for CNSS or JSIG (e.g. DISA STIG)
 - The user running the script must have `sudo` access
-- The script insists on recording who is running the report, so logging in as root, as security violation, is recorded
+- The script insists on recording who is running the report, so always log in with a named user account to aid in proper recording

 ### Basics